Oracle VirtualBox and Linux Tutorial

 You will now be asked to provide details about the Operating System you are about to install.
 You will need to specify the OS type (Linux, Windows etc..).
-You need to provide a new for your system.
-In the example I have used "MyNewVM", selected that we are going to create a Linux virtual machine based around the Red hat operating system.
+You need to provide a name for your system.
+In the example I have used "CentOS_8_Minimal", I have also selected that we are going to create a Linux virtual machine based around the Red Hat operating system.

 Step 02 - Allocate Memory Resources

-In this step we simply have to allocate some of our hosts memory to our Guest OS.
-How much memory you allocate does depend on the Operating System you are planning to install and more importantly how much available memory your host system as available.
-In the example I have only assigned 512MB, however, you may need more depending on the system you are installing.
-Most operating systems recommend a minimum amount of memory that should be need to run their OS.
+In this step we allocate some of our hosts memory to our Guest OS.
+How much memory you allocate does depend on the Operating System you are planning to install and more importantly how much available memory your host system has available.
+In the example I have only assigned 4096MB, however, you may need more or less depending on the system you are installing.
+Most operating systems recommend a minimum amount of memory that should be needed to run their OS.
 This information is normally available on most vendors websites.

 Step 03 - Creating a New Virtual Hard Disk